donaldsiziba/fizz-buzz/README.md

 For a given natural number greater than zero return:
 1. "fizz" if the number is divisible by 3
 2. "buzz" if the number is divisible by 5
-3. "fizzbuzz" if the number is divisible by 15
+3. "fizzbuzz" if the number is divisible by both 3 and 5
 4. the same number if no other requirements are fulfilled

 # Solution